 20 – 25

-The medical assisting program at Wayne Community College has a retention rate average of 83% over the past five years and a job placement rate average of 83.61% over the past five years.
+The medical assisting program at Wayne Community College has a retention rate of 78.57% over the past year and a Exam Passage rate of 85% over the past year.

 Most employers prefer to hire Certified Medical Assistants.
 WCC’s program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 Therefore, as a graduate, you are eligible to sit for the American Association of Medical Assistants’ Certification Examination to become Certified Medical Assistants.